 Stowe Historical Society maintains two one-room schooolhouses that were moved to the Village, one in 1909 and the other in 2010, to sit next to the 1861 Village grade-high school and the 1954 "new" elementary school.

 Hours and Admission: Summer Hours: Tuesdays, Thursdays, and Saturdays from 12:00 - 3:00 pm.
 School year: Tuesday & Saturday, 12:00 - 3:00 pm, Thursday 1:00 - 4:00 pm, or by appointment.

 Vermont Ski & Snowboard Museum

 The mission of the Vermont Ski and Snowboard Museum is to collect, preserve and celebrate Vermont's rich skiing and snowboarding history.
-The museum has a small gift shop and is available for private functions and group tours.
+The museum has many permanent and annual exhibits to enjoy as well as a gift shop.

 Wolcott Historical Society